-Sulfur rich phytochemicals found in cruciferous veggies called glucosinolates do indeed have a strong anti-tumor effect, but are only effective when they are converted to isothiocyanates (ITC).
+Sulfur rich phytochemicals found in cruciferous veggies called glucosinolates do indeed have a strong anti-tumor effect but are only effective when they are converted to isothiocyanates (ITC).
 It was previously thought that cruciferous veggies had to be eaten raw for this to take place.
 This is because the glucosinolate-ITC conversion process requires the presence of the enzyme myrosinase which is destroyed during cooking.

-Thus, you can still get all the colon cancer fighting benefits of cauliflower and other cruciferous vegetables by cooking them which serves the dual purpose of significantly reducing thyroid suppressing substances.
+Thus, you can still get all the colon cancer-fighting benefits of cauliflower and other cruciferous vegetables by cooking them which serves the dual purpose of significantly reducing thyroid-suppressing substances.

 Cauliflower is certainly one of the tastiest vegetables readily available today.
 It is seasonally available in several colors including orange, purple, and green as well as the most common white florets.
-Feel free to serve your cauliflower steaks in a rainbow of hues if you desire!
+Feel free to serve your cauliflower in a rainbow of hues if you desire!

 The many health and nutritional benefits of cauliflower include (1):

-- Rich in B Vitamins: Cauliflower provides a wide array of B vitamins to the diet including thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), vitamin B6, folate (B9 – not to be confused with folic acid), and the brain boosting nutrient choline.
+- Rich in B Vitamins: Cauliflower provides a wide array of B vitamins to the diet including thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), vitamin B6, folate (B9 – not to be confused with folic acid), and the brain-boosting nutrient choline.

 - Good for the Heart: Cruciferous vegetables like cauliflower have been found to significantly improve blood pressure and kidney function.
 This is due to the presence of sulforaphane, which researchers believe helps improve DNA methylation, a critical function to protect cellular viability and normal gene expression especially within the delicate lining of the arteries.

-Convinced yet that cauliflower steak would be a great addition to your family’s menu plan?
+Are you convinced yet that cauliflower steak would be a great addition to your family’s menu plan?

-Pan Fried Cauliflower Steak
+Pan Fried Cauliflower Steak Recipe